fiksn/dlc-intro/story.md

 ### Characters

 We have *Alice* and *Bob* who want to bet against each other regarding what the weather will be tomorrow.
 Then there is *Olivia* who is working at a local radio station.
 She plays music on the radio and announces the weather.
 So on a given day she might say "if tomorrow is sunny I will play a rock song at 9:00 and in case it rains I will play a pop song".
 Alice and Bob both listen to that radio station, so they can use it (and Olivia) as an oracle.
-They need somebody decide on the outcome since Alice might just always claim the thing she bet on has happened and vice-versa with Bob.
-This way they will never come to an agreement.
+They need somebody to decide on the outcome since Alice abd Bob might not come to an agreement among themselves (Bob could always claim that is was raining, despite in reality it was sunny).

 ### Escrow